-The victim's hands had dirt on them (Figs. 10A and 10B) indicating that these surfaces had been in contact with the pavement before body position 3.
-The right hand knuckles (Fig. 10C) also had abrasions, which were not reported in the autopsy report [2].
+The victim's hands had dirt on them Figures 10A&10B indicating that these surfaces had been in contact with the pavement before the body attained position 3.
+The right hand knuckles (Figure 10C) also had abrasions, which were not reported in the autopsy report [2].
 The victim appeared to have been punching at his assailants before his death although he could have obtained these abrasions in a high school football game two days earlier.
-But an image of the victim showed he was wearing gloves at a football game [20].